 The Broward County real estate lawyers and attorneys at the Law Offices of Evan M. Rosen help people buy, sell, and refinance real estate in throughout Florida.
 Evan grew up around many successful real estate investors and developers.
 All his grandparents and great-grandparents owned investment properties.
 And while other kids were bored listening to the adults “talk shop,” Evan was always leaning in at the table—listening to the adults share their experiences.

-With that background, and with many years of personal and professional experience in real estate, Evan and the lawyers and staff at the Law Offices of Evan M. Rosen can help you in all aspects of a real estate transaction—from the first contract you enter into with a Realtor to your successful closing of the transaction.
-Like everything we do, we aim to treat every client as we would want to be treated, and this includes handling every transaction as if it was our own.
+With that background, and with many years of personal and professional experience in real estate, Evan and the lawyers and staff at the Law Offices of Evan M. Rosen can help you in all aspects of a real estate closing—from the first contract you enter into with a Realtor to transferring the keys.
+Like everything we do, we aim to treat every client as we would want to be treated, and this includes handling every closing as if it was our own.

 Our real estate services include: